aframevr/a-painter/README.md

 ## Brush API

 ### Brush Interface

-To create a new brush, simply implement the following interface:
+To create a new brush, implement the following interface:

 ```javascript
 BrushInterface.prototype = {